 A review of all types of inspections using the Random Operator Sample List showed that the state had not met the established inspection intervals set in their procedures.
 This included Standard, PAPI, D&A and OQ type inspections.
-A 2 point deduction.
+2 points were deducted.

-The state did meet the goal of 20% of inspection person days being Construction inspections at 22.4%.
+The state did meet the goal of 20% of inspection person days being Construction inspections at 48.2%.